UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/algorithm.md

 ### Update Algorithm Relation

 !!! info
-    To update an existing algorithm relation, the user has to be in the ``Related Algorithms Tab`` of the ``Algorithm View``, which can be reached by clicking on a algorithm in the ``Algorithm List View``.
+    To update an existing algorithm relation, the user has to be in the ``Related Algorithms Tab`` of the ``Algorithm View``, which can be reached by clicking on an algorithm in the ``Algorithm List View``.

 Updating an algorithm relation is done by clicking on the "Edit" button of a related algorithm in the ``Related Algorithms`` tab.